nelson10/DemosaickingMultispectral3DSpherePacking/README.md

 MSFA design approach for a variety of reconstruction algorithms.
 Moreover, MSFA-OSP notably reduces the appearance of false colors and zipper effect artifacts, often seen when using state-of-the-art demosaicking algorithms.
 Experiments using synthetic and real data prove that the proposed MSFA-OSP outperforms state-of-the-art MSFAs in terms of spatial and spectral fidelity.

-This repository reproduce the following images.
+This repository reproduces figures 2-9.

 <br/><img src='/figures/figure2.png'>